Dynamical tunnelling with ultracold atoms in magnetic microtraps: Prospects for experiments

 Here the condensate wavefunction $\psi(q,t)$ is normalized to one and the potential is $V(q,t)=\kappa(1+\epsilon \cos(t))(1+q^{2})^{1/2}$.
 The relation between the effective one-dimensional interaction-strength $U_{\textrm{1D}}$ and the physical parameters of the system is derived in \aref{sec:gpe}.

 We have performed numerical simulations of the 1D Gross-Pitaevskii equation~(\ref{standardgpe}) with the BEC intially loaded in the pure Floquet superposition state $|\phi_+\rangle$.
-For the case described in \sref{sec:prospects}, we find that dynamical tunnelling oscillations can be observed with \eref{standardgpe} for nonlinearities up to about $U_{\textrm{max}}=1.8\times 10^{-4}$, beyond which the nonlinearity shuts down dynamical tunnelling \cite{wuester:nonlinearDT}.
-Here we choose $U_{\textrm{1D}}=1\times 10^{-4}$ resulting in unhindered dynamical tunnelling oscillations as demonstrated in \fref{fig-gpetunnelling}(b), where we show the momentum-space distribution at integer multiples of the modulation period.
+For the case described in \sref{sec:prospects}, we find that dynamical tunnelling oscillations can be observed with \eref{standardgpe} for nonlinearities up to about $U_{\textrm{max}}=1.8\times 10^{-4}$, beyond which the nonlinearity shuts down dynamical tunnelling.
+For these particular parameters we have found that this is an example of macroscopic quantum self-trapping, which we have analysed in detail elsewhere \cite{wuester:nonlinearDT}.
+For the purposes of this paper, we choose $U_{\textrm{1D}}=1\times 10^{-4}$ which results in unhindered dynamical tunnelling oscillations as demonstrated in \fref{fig-gpetunnelling}(b), where we show the momentum-space distribution at integer multiples of the modulation period.
 This momentum-space image constitutes a direct experimental observable, as standard time-of-flight expansion and absorption imaging techniques convert the centre of mass momentum into spatial positions that are easily resolved \cite{book:pethik}.
 An improved signal to noise can potentially be obtained by imaging along the weakly-trapped $z$-direction, as the atomic density will be spread across fewer pixels on the camera.

+Finally, we note that the onset of suppression of dynamical tunnelling by nonlinearities depends strongly on the system parameters, and in some regimes does not occur at all.
+We have studied the presence and absence of macroscopic quantum self-trapping in Ref.~\cite{wuester:nonlinearDT}.